kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 #### 1.2 Download the data

 1. Go to https://polybox.ethz.ch/index.php/s/la14vk4qmlCdRof and download the zip folder `data.zip`
-2. Unzip the folder directly below the root folder `cil-road-segmentation`
+2. Unzip the folder directly into the root folder `cil-road-segmentation`
 3. The directory structure should now be as following:
    ```
    +-- cil-road-segmentation